-Cathodic protection is a great way to mitigate corrosion.
-I’m going to go over a simple cathodic protection calculation for a solar farm.
+Cathodic protection is a great way to fight corrosion.
+I’ll go over a solar farm cathodic protection calculation to show you how it works.

 What is cathodic protection?

-A technique used to control the corrosion of a metal surface.
-The end goal is to turn the metal you want to protect into a cathode.
+It’s a technique we use to keep metal surfaces from corroding.
+The idea is to turn the metal you want to protect into a cathode.

-When metal becomes a cathode, we prevent metal oxidization.
-Because oxidation only happens to an anode.
+By making the metal a cathode, you keep it from oxidizing, since oxidation only happens to an anode.

-- Anode (active site): the metal that loses electrons.
+- Anode (the active site): the metal that loses electrons during a chemical reaction

-- Cathode (less active site): the metal, liquid, or gas that gains electrons.
+- Cathode (the less active site): the metal, liquid, or gas that gains electrons during a chemical reaction

-- Two different metals: example is steel and aluminum.
+- Two different types of metal, like steel and aluminum

-- An electrical connection between the cathode and anode.
-This creates a return path for the current flow between the different metals.
+- An electrical connection between the cathode and anode, allowing current to flow between the metals

-These can be macroscopic differences, which lead to non-uniformity on the metal surface.
-Thus, a single pipe can have an anode part and a cathode part.
+Important Note: The two different metals can be separate metals, or a single piece of metal with variations on the surface.
+These differences can be large, leading to non-uniformity on the metal surface.
+For example, a single pipe can have both an anode part and a cathode part.

-Or better yet, imagine a pipe that’s half dipped in water with low oxygen concentration.
-This half becomes the anode.
-While the other half that’s in a high oxygen concentration becomes the cathode.
+Picture a pipe half-dipped in water with low oxygen concentration.
+The dipped half turns into the anode, while the other half with high oxygen concentration becomes the cathode.